LOTN: CHARACTER GUIDE

 Rah

-One of the three original vampires.
-He was the mission commander that crash landed here.
+One of the three original vampires that crash landed on Earth.
 On his home planet he was a master killer who oversaw invasions that eradicated entire worlds.
-But on Earth he wanted a fresh start, he’d travel to South America, imparting his knowledge and expertise in math and science to flourishing civilizations.
-When the Spanish arrived and conquer the different regions in the late 1400’s, Rah fled Haiti, where he started a movement for the self-preservation of his brood while operating a sugar and coffee plantation.
-He would be betrayed and killed by his Underling, Victor Monfret.
+But on Earth he wanted a fresh start, he’d travel to South America, imparting his knowledge in math and science to flourishing civilizations.
+When Spanish arrived and conquer the different regions in the 1400’s, Rah fled to Haiti, where he concentrated on the self-preservation of his brood while operating a sugar and coffee plantation.

 Episodes: 26-28, 32-35